 Maintaining a porcelain dental crown is quite simple.
 Much like your original teeth, they require routine brushing with non-abrasive fluoride toothpaste and regular flossing.
 Using a Waterpik is also advised to ensure flushing out food particles and bacteria from around the crown.
 Another great way to help porcelain crowns have a good lifespan is to wear a nightguard.
 Many people clench and grind their teeth while sleeping; using a night guard as a barrier for your teeth to make contact will help maintain restorations like porcelain crowns.
 If you’re interested in a custom night guard or think you may have sleep apnea, talk to Dr. Feng to discuss treatment options.

 Below we’ll answer some of those common questions you probably have about your upcoming appointment about dental crowns to help put your mind at ease.

-A: Getting a crown should be a virtually painless process from the first visit to the last.
+A: Getting a dental crown should be a virtually painless process from the first visit to the last.
 Your mouth will be numbed before any filling or fitting is done by Dr. Feng.
 After the treatment, you may feel mild to moderate discomfort for a day or two as the anesthesia wears off, but Dr. Feng will instruct you to take an over the counter pain reliever to manage the pain.